aildnont/water-forecast/README.md

 London, Canada")

 The purpose of this project is to deliver a machine learning solution to forecasting aggregate water demand.
-This work was led by the Artificial Intelligence Research and Development Lab out of the Information Technology Services division.
+This work was led by the Municipal Artificial Intelligence Applications Lab out of the Information
+Technology Services division.
 This repository contains the code used to fit multiple types of machine learning models to predict future daily water consumption.
 This repository is intended to serve as an example